-The underlayment is the thin, flexible sheet of resilient material that is installed on top of a subfloor in order to act as a base for the laminate sheets or tiles that you are installing.
-While the subfloor provides the foundational support for the room, the underlayment is the foundation for the floor and is intended to enhance and protect the flooring itself.
+The underlayment is the thin, flexible sheet of resilient material that is installed on top of a subfloor in order to act as a base for the laminate sheets or tiles you're installing.
+While the subfloor provides the foundational support for the room, the underlayment is the foundation for the floor and is intended to enhance and protect the flooring.
 It has several functions: it slightly levels the flooring; it cushions the laminate planks; it reduces sound transmission; it slightly improves the R-value of the floor.

-R-Value: This refers to the heat conductivity of a given material.
-The higher the R-value of an underlayment, the less heat will be able to move through it, while the lower the R-value is, the less insulation the underlayment provides.
+R-value: This refers to the heat conductivity of a given material.
+The higher the R-value of the underlayment, the less heat will be able to move through it, while the lower the R-value is, the less insulation the underlayment provides.
 A high R-value underlayment will make the floor feel warmer underfoot in the winter.

-Noise reduction: Some types of underlayment can act as a barrier against the transmission of noise.
-This can be important in certain working environments where silence is necessary, or in bedrooms where peace and quiet is preferred.
+Noise reduction: Some types of underlayment can act as a barrier to the transmission of noise.
+This can be important in certain working environments where silence is necessary, or in bedrooms where peace and quiet are preferred.

 Types of Laminate Underlayment